precice/precice.github.io/pages/docs/installation/installation-source-advanced.md

 ## Debian packages

-{% include note.html content="Prefer to use the [provided packages](https://github.com/precice/precice/releases) attached to our releases." %}
+{% include note.html content="You may prefer to directly use the [provided packages](https://github.com/precice/precice/releases) attached to our releases." %}

 To generate Debian packages, make sure to set the following variables:
 ```